 May I bring children with me when I come to donate?

-Children aged 10 and older are welcome to wait in the refreshment or designated waiting areas without supervision.
+- Children who are 10 and older are welcome to wait in the refreshment area without supervision.